 Currently, when any business decides to go solar the project is granted a federal tax credit worth up to 30% of the sticker price, and state-based incentives and rewards programs aim to cover the remainder of costs associated.

 Some states mandate net metering programs for businesses that help you save money year over year by avoiding the cost of energy.
 Some states even permit business to sell their excess energy to local utilities, which provides businesses with alternative revenue streams.
-Incentives and programs vary state to state, but with the cost of solar systems shrinking, it is becoming more and more accessible and affordable for small businesses to become energy independent.
+Incentives and programs vary from state to state, but with the cost of solar systems shrinking, it is becoming more and more accessible and affordable for small businesses to become energy independent.

 Taking the steps to be a more eco-friendly business is simple.
 Start small and go from there.
 A few quick Google searches will help you find clean products, recycling options, energy audit programs and other renewable energy options.